 and similarly $\swap{\bm{\zeta}.\bm{y}_{d'}}{\bm{\beta}}^{ \swap{\bm{\zeta}}{\bm{\gamma}.\bm{x}_{d}} \, \swap{\bm{\gamma}}{\bm{\delta}}} = \swap{\bm{\delta}.\bm{x}_{d}.\bm{y}_{d'}}{\bm{\beta}}$.
 It therefore follows that the left-hand sides of these equations are equal, from which we deduce our required formula. \end{proof}

 It follows from part~(i) of this lemma that our definition~\eqref{eq:inductionI-def} of~$\swap{\bm{\alpha}}{\bm{\beta}}$ is independent of the choice of~$\bm{\zeta}$.
-Having established this, we use part~(ii) to show the definition is also independent of the choice of index~$d$.
+Then part~(ii) shows the definition is also independent of the choice of index~$d$.
 In conclusion, the transpositions~$\swap{\bm{\alpha}}{\bm{\beta}}$, where $\wt(\bm{\alpha}) = (m,k)$ and $\bm{\beta} \in \Delta$ or \emph{vice versa}, are well-defined.
 The remaining work in this part of the induction is to establish the four types of conjugacy relations~\eqref{rel:conj} and then the split relation~\eqref{rel:split} when they involve such transpositions.